Did this ever happen to you?

-The music identification service provider has been a part of 450 ad campaigns, costing each campaign between $75,000 – $200,000 and runs for couple of months.
+The music identification service provider has been a part of 450 ad campaigns, costing each campaign between $75,000 – $200,000 and runs for a couple of months.

 This advertising also generates a million-dollar business for the company.
 Now since you’re entering the same industry to serve the same audience, advertising should be your number one revenue generating strategy.

-It is because in the starting period, you may have not a large user base, meaning there is very low chance of songs tags actually making the purchases through your referral links.
+It is because, in the starting period, you may have not a large user base, meaning there is very low chance of songs tags actually making the purchases through your referral links.
 While with advertising, it could generate an amount of revenue based on the ad campaigns which could really help in the beginning phase.

 Want to Develop Music Identification App Like Shazam?
 Let's Discuss!